ikolith/citatel/book/p1_rules_and_character_creation/s2_character_creation/how_to_character_creation.md

 #### A Couple of Randomization Schemes

 To determine stats at the start of the game, I suggest you either use d4-2 or d6-3. d6-3 is straightforwardly "better" than rolling d4-2. d6-3 is statistically equivalent to putting 1.5 SP into each score.
-If you are just rolling for the core skills, that's a total value of 6 \* 1.5 = 9. d4-2 is equivalent to 0.75 SP per score, or 6 \* 0.75 = 4.5 (more explanation of this is in the [EXTRA RULES??
-WHAT IS THIS CALLED]() section).
+If you are just rolling for the core skills, that's a total value of 6 \* 1.5 = 9. d4-2 is equivalent to 0.75 SP per score, or 6 \* 0.75 = 4.5 (more explanation of this is in the [Addendums section](../../p5_addendums_motivations_misc/shipped/addendeums.md#some-basic-statistics-for-making-your-own-randomized-character-creation-rolls)).
 Given that standard point buy gets 9, I would give randomized characters 4 or 5 points to spend on skills, depending on how competent you want your character to be right at the beginning of the game.

 I recommend rolling d4-2 to determine starting attributes.
 It gives characters a bit more room to grow and develop during the game. d6-3 will mean that you will likely get a 3 in some stat, which is so valuable it could quickly define your character before you've had a chance to play them.